rmjarvis/MockMPI/README.md

 ```

-This works if the argments can be pickled (true for most basic python and numpy types).
+This works if the arguments can be pickled (true for most basic python and numpy types).

 Caveats
 -------